 \subsection{Ablation study}

-Table \ref{tab:component_ablation} presents an ablation study on the contribution of individual components in our framework.
-Each component provides a measurable improvement in performance, with the combination of all components yielding the best results.
-The depth consistency prior ($\mathcal{L}_{\mathrm{depth}}$) contributes significantly to performance, highlighting the importance of leveraging thermal information for accurate geometry reconstruction in smoke-filled environments.
+Table \ref{tab:component_ablation} shows an ablation study on individual components in our framework.
+Each component provides a measurable performance improvement, and the combination of all components yields the best results.
+The depth consistency prior ($\mathcal{L}_{\mathrm{depth}}$) significantly improves performance, highlighting the importance of leveraging thermal information for accurate geometry reconstruction in smoke-filled environments.

 Figure~\ref{fig:ablation} provides a visual comparison of different ablation configurations.
 Without the smoke consistency priors ($\mathcal{L}_{\mathrm{smoke\_alpha}}$ and $\mathcal{L}_{\mathrm{smoke\_color}}$), the model struggles to separate smoke from surfaces.
 Without the monochromaticity prior ($\mathcal{L}_{\mathrm{mono}}$), the model generates unrealistic colored smoke.
 The depth consistency prior ($\mathcal{L}_{\mathrm{depth}}$) is important for real-world scenes where the camera poses might be noisy.
 The mask alignment prior ($\mathcal{L}_{\mathrm{mask}}$) helps localize smoke and place smoke Gaussians in the correct location.